coyove/phantomjs/README.md

 **Important**:

 This is a fork of PhantomJS, which embeds a more up-to-date Qt5WebKit from https://github.com/movableink/webkit .
-It scores ~350 in https://html5test.opensuse.org .
+Video, audio, 3D and some other features are turned off to keep the build simple, it scores ~350 in https://html5test.opensuse.org .

-Qt5.14 is needed when buliding Qt5WebKit.
+Qt5.14 and clang-12 is needed when buliding Qt5WebKit.

 To build phantomjs, run `cmake -DQt5WebKit_DIR=<PATH_TO_QT5WEBKIT_BUILD_DIR> && make`.

-**Important**: PhantomJS development is suspended until further notice (see [#15344](https://github.com/ariya/phantomjs/issues/15344) for more details).
+Linux x86-64 AppImage is provided, minimal distro requirement is Ubuntu 20 / Debian 10 / CentOS 8.
+minimal glibc requirement is 2.24.

 ## Use Cases